CS109Group67/lendingclub/EthicalImplications.md

 ![png](EthicalImplications_files/EthicalImplications_62_0.png)

-The random forest was able to predicted whether the loan decision was accept or reject with 91% accuracy on a separate test set.
+The random forest was able to predict whether the loan decision was accept or reject with 91% accuracy on a separate test set.
 As we can see from the feature importance chart above, many of the most important features are related to income and ability to pay back, such as debt-to-income ratio, the percentage of the population that falls in certain income brackets, employment length (indicating a stable source of income), and the percentage of the population that has at least a Bachelor's degree (which improves earning potential).
 Interestingly, the percentage of the population that is Asian is the fourth most important feature.
 Looking back at **Figure 3**, it seems that a higher Asian percentage of the population is favorable towards a loan acceptance.